 Due to the pandemic, LOH remains closed at this time.

-In accordance with Governor Sununu’s Safer at Home Order, performing arts venues will be permitted to reopen in a restricted fashion beginning June 29.
+In accordance with Governor Sununu’s Safer at Home Order, performing arts venues were permitted to reopen in a restricted fashion beginning June 29.

 As a sector, New Hampshire’s arts and culture warriors stand united in our response to this pandemic.
 We, like our patrons, very much want to see artists back on our stages.
 We realize that the reopening process will be complicated for all venues and some, like LOH, will require additional time and resources.
 We continue to serve as advocates for sensible reopening policies informed by the latest NH Health & Human Services and CDC guidance.
 We stand together with our colleagues to ensure that theaters reopen only when it is safe for our staff, patrons, volunteers, and the artists we support.